 Opening a corporate bank account in China has always been fairly straightforward.
-However, regulatory compliance at Chinese banks is becoming increasingly strict which is causing problems to foreign investors.
+However, regulatory compliance at Chinese banks is becoming increasingly strict, which is causing problems for foreign investors.

 Chinese vs. foreign banks

-Therefore the main challenge, especially in the case of Chinese banks, is procedural; and unfortunately this is becoming more difficult.
-Banks have always preferred the company’s legal representative to come to the bank in person to sign documents, but considering the hassle and potential delay when involving a non-Chinese legal representative residing abroad, most banks have traditionally been more flexible: the legal rep.’s original passport or a notarised / legalised copy has always been sufficient to convince a local branch to accept an application to open a new bank account.
+Therefore, the main challenge, especially in the case of Chinese banks, is procedural; and unfortunately the process is becoming even more difficult.
+Banks have always preferred the company’s legal representative to come to the bank in person to sign documents, but considering the hassle and potential delay when involving a non-Chinese legal representative residing abroad, most banks have traditionally been more flexible: the legal representative’s original passport or a notarised / legalised copy has always been sufficient to convince a local branch to accept an application to open a new bank account.

 Under the guidance of internal policies from China’s central bank, however, the number of branches that dare to remain flexible is diminishing.
 In most cases, the legal representative is now required to come to visit the local branch in person.

 Stricter banking rules present foreign investors with a dilemma.
 Since the legal representative position comes with much power (e.g. the legal representative is legally permitted to represent the company towards third parties including the government), many international companies wisely prefer to appoint someone from headquarters in this position.